-Multidirectional lunges prepare your body for common activities, such as vacuuming and yardwork.
-To do a lunge, you keep one leg in place and step out with the other leg — to the front, back or side — until your knee reaches a 90-degree angle and your rear knee is parallel to the floor.
+Multidirectional lunges help prepare your body for common activities, such as vacuuming and yardwork.
+To do a lunge, keep one leg in place and step out with the other leg — to the front, back or side — until your knee reaches a 90-degree angle and your rear knee is parallel to the floor.

 Are functional fitness exercises for everyone?

 If you haven't exercised for some time or have health problems, it's a good idea to check with your doctor before starting any new exercise program.
 Similarly, women who are pregnant should check with their doctors.

 It's also a good idea to start with exercises that use only your own body weight for resistance.
 As you become more fit and ready for more of a challenge, you can add more resistance in the form of weights or resistance tubing.
 Performing movements in the water is a low impact way of achieving functional exercise.

 As you add more functional exercises to your workout, you should see improvements in your ability to perform your everyday activities and, thus, in your quality of life.
 That's quite a return on your exercise investment.

 - Ofei-Dodoo S, et al. The impact of an active lifestyle on the functional fitness level of older women.
 Journal of Applied Gerontology.
 In Press.
 Accessed Aug.
 1, 2016.

 - Gothe NP, et al. Yoga is as good as stretching-strengthening exercises in improving functional fitness outcomes: Results from a randomized controlled trial.
 Journals of Gerontology: Medical Sciences.
 2016;71:406.